Promise Thunderbolt SSD Storage Devices

-Primise was the very first manufacturer to even offer a ThunderBolt storage device when Intel and Apple first introduced the interface.
-Sadly they deliver high-end enterprise solutions with multi-drive hard disk based RAID arrays that begin at 1 thousand dollars and up.
-It wasn't till nearly a year later that LaCie delivered the first solid-state ThunderBolt RAID device in it's 'Little Big Disk' series.
-And it too, at $799, was far too expensive for most Mac users.
+Promise Technology was the very first manufacturer to even offer a ThunderBolt storage device when Intel and Apple first introduced the interface.
+Sadly, they deliver high-end enterprise solutions with multi-drive hard disk based RAID arrays that begin at 1 thousand dollars and up.
+They offer original, 20Gbps Thunderbolt 2, and 40 Gbps Thunderbolt 3 hard drive raid array solutions to high-end markets.

 Promise Single-Drive ThunderBolt Backup Drives

 As a company Promise really isn't into the consumer hardware space at all.
-They're strictly a high-end, high-performance company catering to the most demanding data storage and transfer markets who are far more likely to use rack-mount arrays for businesses than anything for the consumer space.
+They're strictly a high-end, high-performance company catering to the most demanding data storage and transfer markets who are far more likely to use rack-mount arrays for businesses and Audio / Video editing studios than anything for the consumer space.